Who’s Who at ABNE?

 Professor Diran Makinde is the Director of ABNE.
 Before joining ABNE he was the NEPAD West African Biosciences Network director based in Dakar, Senegal.
 He earned a doctoral degree in veterinary medicine in 1976, and a Ph.D. in veterinary physiology from the University of Ibadan, in 1986.
 Prior to his current appointment, he was professor of animal science at the University of Venda, South Africa.
 He also served a five-year term as dean of the School of Agriculture, Rural Development and Forestry at the same university.
 Professor Makinde also taught at the universities of Ibadan (Nigeria) and Zimbabwe.
 Professor Makinde’s research interests focused on gastrointestinal physiology of monogastrics, which includes such areas as digestibility and pathogenicity.
 He has been actively involved in biotechnology and biosafety issues all over Africa ever since he joined, from inception, AfricaBio, a non-for-profit biotechnology stakeholders’ association in 1999.

-Mr. Samuel Timpo is the associate director of ABNE and the socio-economics specialist.
-Previously, he worked as a socio-economist with the Biotechnology and Nuclear Agriculture Research Institute (BNARI) of the Ghana Atomic Energy Commission for almost seven years.
-His areas of interest include biotechnology and biosafety, entrepreneurship, and transformational development.
-During his time with BNARI, Mr. Timpo served as the Ghana team leader for the USAID Program for Biosafety Systems and also as secretary to both the Country Advisory Group on Biosafety and the National Biosafety Committee.
-He was instrumental in the development of Ghana’s national biosafety frameworks and directly contributed to the development of a national biosafety communications strategy and biotechnology policy.
-Mr. Timpo earned a masters degree in agricultural economics from the University of Ghana, Legon.
-He also previously taught various courses including entrepreneurship, micro-enterprise development and management, agricultural economics, and agricultural finance and marketing at the University of Ghana, the Ghana Institute of Management and Public Administration, and the School of Nuclear and Allied Sciences.
+He also previously worked as a socio-economist with the Biotechnology and Nuclear Agriculture Research Institute (BNARI) of the Ghana Atomic Energy Commission for seven years.
+During his time with BNARI, Mr Timpo served as the Ghana team leader for the USAID Program for Biosafety Systems and also as secretary to both the Country Advisory Group on Biosafety and the Ghana National Biosafety Committee.
+He was instrumental in the development of Ghana’s national biosafety frameworks and directly contributed to the development of a national biotechnology policy.

 Dr. Moussa Savadogo is the ABNE environmental biosafety program officer.
 He has degrees in agricultural engineering achieved in 1989 and a Ph.D. in plant biology and ecology earned in 1993 from the University of Ouagadougou in Burkina Faso.
 Prior to joining NEPAD-ABNE, Dr. Savadogo worked both as a scientist at the National Center of Research and Technology (CNRST), and as a regulator at the National Agency of Biosafety(ANB) in Burkina Faso.
 He was a member of the ANB team and actively contributed to drafting the national biosafety bill, and played a key role within the scientific committee in evaluating field trials applications.
 His interests reside in the field of ecological relationships involving honeybees (Apis mellifera) and plants.